-Please note that zkApp programmability is not yet available on Mina Mainnet, but zkApps can now be deployed to Berkeley Testnet.
+zkApp programmability is not yet available on the Mina Mainnet, but zkApps can now be deployed on Berkeley Testnet.

-In previous tutorials, we've seen how to deploy and run transactions on a local network.
-In this tutorial, we will see how to deploy against a real, live network.
+In previous tutorials, you learned how to deploy and run transactions on a local network.

 $ zk project 03-deploying-to-a-live-network